 Pain can cause kids to miss out on their usual activities so they can rest.
 Two things often happen next: 1) They get lonely and feel isolated from friends and 2) They miss out on the joy and enjoyment of actually doing them.
-It also messes with their usual sleep schedule.
 All of this affects a person's mood.
-Getting back to activities like school, sports, or hobbies helps kids reconnect with people, feel better about themselves, have better sleep, and help to improve mood.
+Getting back to activities like school, sports, or hobbies helps kids reconnect with people, feel better about themselves, and helps to improve mood.